-Also called a Diamond Fizz, the Champagne Fizz is like the refined big sister of the Gin Fizz.
-It is the use of champagne, rather than soda water, that distinguishes the two drinks and brings this one closer to the Champagne Cocktail.
+Also called a diamond fizz, the Champagne fizz is like the refined big sister of the popular gin fizz.
+It is the use of champagne, rather than soda water, that distinguishes the two drinks and brings this one closer to the Champagne cocktail.

-- The egg of the Gin Fizz is often skipped in the Champagne Fizz, though you can choose to add it.
-If you do so, shake more than normal.
+- The egg of the gin fizz is often skipped in the Champagne fizz, though you can choose to add it.
+If you do so, shake it more than you normally would.

-- You will also notice that this drink follows the fizz characteristic of being served over ice - a rarity for Champagne cocktails.
+- You will also notice that this drink follows the fizz characteristic of being served over ice.
+That is rare among Champagne cocktails.

-Tip: Choose a nice London dry gin and a dry Champagne (labeled brut) for the best Champagne Fizz.
+- Choose a nice London dry gin and a dry Champagne (labeled brut) for the best Champagne fizz.